apeskinian/p4_watch-o-tron/README.md

             - Delete any custom movements or lists.

             **Note:** staff members cannot edit or delete the default types of movement or list.
         - **Super User**: this is the highest level and only for site administrators.
-In addition to User and Staff Member privileges they can:
+In addition to User and Staff Member privileges, they can:
             - Access the Django Admin Panel.
             - Create any type of user.
             - Edit any user.
             - Delete any user.
             - Create new default movements or lists.
             - Edit **any** movement or list.
-            - Delet **any** movement or list.
+            - Delete **any** movement or list.

-    If you are a staff member or super user (admin) it will be displayed next your username and you will be presented with extra buttons to access the appropriate settings given to you.
+    If you are a staff member or super user (admin), it will be displayed next to your username, and you will be presented with extra buttons to access the appropriate settings given to you.

     |  | User | Staff Member | Super User |
     | :---: | :---: | :---: | :---: |